-Security Issues
+Security issues

-The practical tests are test of skills, with some underlying knowledge and understanding.
-The performance criteria (that is, the skills which are to be included in the test) are published in this syllabus and are available to candidates.
-A large number of the performance criteria are assessed in each examination.
+The practical tests are a test of skills, not of knowledge or understanding.
+The performance criteria - that is, the skills which are to be included in the test - are published in the syllabus and are available to candidates.
+The majority of the performance criteria are assessed in each examination.
 Candidates can therefore gain no advantage by speaking to other candidates who have already taken the tests: they already know what skills they have had to acquire.
 The security issues associated with the practical tests are therefore different from those associated with conventional written papers.

 There are, nevertheless, important security issues.
 For example, candidates must not gain sufficient knowledge of the tests to enable them to rote-learn the sequences of keystrokes or commands which form the answers.
 All assessment material must be treated as confidential.
 It should only be issued at the time of the test.
+Live CIE assessment material must not be used for practising skills.